 • Beneficiaries may concurrently receive NSMHS via FFS or MCP provider and SMHS via a MHP provider when the services are clinically appropriate, coordinated and not duplicative.
 When a beneficiary meets criteria for both NSMHS and SMHS, the beneficiary should receive services based on individual clinical need and established therapeutic relationships.
 MHPs must not deny or disallow reimbursement for SMHS provided to a beneficiary based on the beneficiary also meeting NSMHS criteria and/or also receiving NSMHS services, provided that the concurrent services are clinically appropriate, coordinated and not duplicative.
-Likewise, MCPs must not deny or disallow reimbursement for NSMHS provided to a beneficiary based on the beneficiary based on the beneficiary based on the beneficiary based on the concurrent services are clinically appropriate, coordinated and not duplicative.
-Likewise, MCPs must not deny or disallow reimbursement for NSMHS provided to a beneficiary based on the beneficiary based on the beneficiary also meeting SMHS criteria and/or receiving SMHS services, provided that the concurrent services are clinically appropriate, coordinated and not duplicative.
-Any concurrent services are clinically appropriate, services are clinically appropriate, and not duplicative and not duplicative.
-Any concurrent services are clinically appropriate, as well as children under 21 years of age, must be coordinated between MCPs and MHPs to ensure beneficiary choice.
+Likewise, MCPs must not deny or disallow reimbursement for NSMHS provided to a beneficiary based on the beneficiary also meeting SMHS criteria and/or receiving SMHS services, provided that the concurrent services are clinically appropriate, coordinated and not duplicative.
+Any concurrent NSMHS and SMHS for adults, as well as children under 21 years of age, must be coordinated between MCPs and MHPs to ensure beneficiary choice.
 MHPs must coordinate with MCPs to facilitate care transitions and guide referrals for beneficiaries receiving SMHS to transition to a NSMHS provider and vice versa, ensuring that the referral loop is closed, and the new provider accepts the care of the beneficiary.
 Such decisions should be made via a patient-centered shared decision-making process.